ewoodhead/npa-hierarchy/README.md

 PFEAS
 ```

-The `*Scale = ` comment line exists because the npa-hierarchy library by
+The `*Scale =` comment line exists because the npa-hierarchy library by
-default rescales the NPA problem if it contains rational coefficients.
-In
+default rescales the problem if it contains rational coefficients.
+In that
-that case, npa-hierarchy multiplies the entire problem by the lowest common
+case, npa-hierarchy multiplies the entire problem by the lowest common
-multiple of the denominators of the rational coefficients so that only exact
+multiple of the denominators of all the rational coefficients so that only
-integer and floating point coefficients remain in the SDP.
-This is done in
+exact integer and floating point coefficients remain in the SDP.
+This is done
-order to avoid a possible loss of precision when the library is used with
+in order to avoid a possible loss of precision when the library is used with
 high-precision versions of SDPA such as SDPA-GMP.
 This behaviour is
 controlled by a global variable `*scale-ratio*`.
 It can be disabled by
 running `(setf *scale-ratio* nil)` and reenabled with `(setf *scale-ratio*